elektroeksper/ee-apps-js-mono/docs/BACKEND_CONFIGURATION.md

 ## Current Setup

-After removing the `electro-expert-next` Firebase app, the configuration has been simplified to use a single Firebase app for both environments.
+After removing the `electro-eksper-next` Firebase app, the configuration has been simplified to use a single Firebase app for both environments.

 ### Firebase App Configuration

-**Single Firebase App**: `electro-expert-app`
+**Single Firebase App**: `electro-eksper-app`

 - **App ID**: `1:494385427557:web:27ee4a7bd96966c0e5028c`
 - **Measurement ID**: `G-NS7WV19N5L`